 Parent/guardian consent is obtained when the parent enters data into ASQ Online.
 Kansas programs should not change the consent language loaded into the ASQ Online system.

-If your program is administering the paper/pencil version of the questionnaires, you should print out the following parent consent forms:
+If your program is administering the paper/pencil version of the questionnaires, you should print out the following parent consent forms, available at agesandstages.com/ks under "Initiative Resources":

 For Accounts Administered by Schools (KSDE Enterprise)